ChatGPT launches as a public research preview

 OpenAI combines browsing, tools, and execution into a broader agent mode for real-world tasks.

 Reports on Amazon's management reduction tie the cuts to AI-enabled efficiency and a broader push to flatten the company as generative tools take on more coordination work.
+Trigger: AI efficiency push and lower management ratios.

 Google positions Gemini 3 as its most capable general-purpose model family for reasoning and multimodality.